 Auckland Council was established from 1 November 2010.
-Auckland Council has yet to formally articulate a vision for Auckland, but its establishment is based on the Mayor's stated objective of making Auckland the world's most liveable city, that:
+Auckland Council has yet to formally articulate a vision for Auckland, but Auckland Transport will work with Auckland Council on the formulation and implementation of that vision.
+In the meantime, Auckland Transport's activities will contribute to the Mayor's stated objective of making Auckland the world's most liveable city, that: